The Beast on the East River: The UN Threat to America's Sovereignty and Security

 I've been somewhat amiss in the last few weeks in posting my observations here about the political world and life in general, even more so of a concern since the recent congressional elections have rearranged the variables of where our country might be heading.
 I do want to thank all of you who e-mailed me, asking if things were well.

-They are.
-As a matter of fact, things are great!
+They are. as a matter of fact, things are great!
 But before I explain why, let's knock-down some speculation that has been floating about concerning my "demise":

-Along the way, I was interviewed on the 700 Club about the book and its subject, the United Nations.
+along the way, I was interviewed on the 700 Club about the book and its subject, the United Nations.
 I'm also happy to find that book reviewers have picked up on the distinction between /The Beast on the East River/ and other books of this genre, a distinction that I feel is important in reaching a receptive audience.

-As Henry Mark Holzer, Professor Emeritus at Brooklyn Law School notes, the book pulls away from the all too often "…propagandistic diatribes against the UN that have been self-defeating because of their strident tone, frequent factual inaccuracies, and lack of clear focus."
-Instead, the book "…provides a measured intellectual argument against allowing the corrupt collectivist internationalists of the UN, and its many metastasized affiliates, to undermine and eventually steal one of America's most precious possessions: its sovereignty."
+as Henry Mark Holzer, Professor Emeritus at Brooklyn Law School notes, the book pulls away from the all too often "…propagandistic diatribes against the UN that have been self-defeating because of their strident tone, frequent factual inaccuracies, and lack of clear focus."
+Instead, the book "…provides a measured intellectual argument against allowing the corrupt collectivist internationalists of the UN, and its many metastasized affiliates, to undermine and eventually steal one of america's most precious possessions: its sovereignty."

 Please stop by the (www.nathantabor.com/reviews.html) book's website for more information, reviews (including one from Senator Jesse Helms), and a link for purchasing.

-As I mentioned above, things are going great for me.
+as I mentioned above, things are going great for me.
 But it's been your support, and hopefully your continued support, which has given me this opportunity to present a revealing look at an organization that dwells in the safety of our borders while it uses that safety to subvert our very existence as a free people.